 Pompey made them (the maritime cities) subject to him (..)
-Gaza and Joppa (Jaffa) and that which was anciently called Strato's Tower, but was afterward rebuilt with the most magnificent edifices, and had its name changed to Caesarea by King Herod (Herod the Great, King of Judea in 33-4 BC). (..)
-And when King Herod observed that there was a city by the sea-side that was much decayed, (its name was Strato's Tower), but that the place, by the happiness of its situation, was capable of great improvements from his liberality, he rebuilt it all with white stone, and adorned it with several most splendid palaces; for the case was this, that all the sea-shore between Dora (a Phoenician port south of Mount Carmel) and Joppa, in the middle, between which this city is situated, had no good haven, insomuch that every one that sailed from Phoenicia for Egypt was obliged to lie in the stormy sea, by reason of the south winds that threatened them. (..)
-But the king, by the expenses he was at, and the liberal disposal of them, overcame nature, and built a haven larger than was the Piraeus at Athens.
+Gaza and Joppa and that which was anciently called Strato's Tower, but was afterward rebuilt with the most magnificent edifices, and had its name changed to Caesarea by King Herod (..) who observed that there was a city by the sea-side that was much decayed, but that the place, by the happiness of its situation, was capable of great improvements from his liberality, he rebuilt it all with white stone, and adorned it with several most splendid palaces; for the case was this, that all the sea-shore between Dora (a Phoenician port south of Mount Carmel) and Joppa, in the middle, between which this city is situated, had no good haven, insomuch that every one that sailed from Phoenicia for Egypt was obliged to lie in the stormy sea, by reason of the south winds that threatened them. (..)
+The king, by the expenses he was at, and the liberal disposal of them, overcame nature, and built a haven larger than was the Piraeus at Athens.

 Flavius Josephus - The Wars of the Jews - Translation by Samuel Burder

-Josephus was the leader of the First Jewish Revolt in Galilee and in 67 AD he was captured by Roman general Vespasian who became emperor two years later.
-Josephus, who had prophesied the event, became an adviser to Titus, Vespasian's son, during the rest of the campaign.
+Josephus was the leader of the First Jewish Revolt in Galilee and in 67 AD he was captured by Vespasian who became emperor two years later.
 He was eventually freed and, consistent with Roman usage, he added the "surname" of his patrons (gens Flavia) to his name.
-He then wrote several books (in Greek) on the history of the Jews which were meant for a Roman audience, but nonetheless are the main source of information for historians on many events which occurred during the First Jewish Revolt and in the century which preceded it.
+He then wrote several books (in Greek) on the history of the Jews which were meant for a Roman audience, but nonetheless are the main source of information for archaeologists on many events and locations.

-Capitals (one of which with a small cross) and lintels used as decoration for shops and cafés; the Latin inscription indicates the name of the donor (CleopATRA) of a portico and part of the full Roman name of the town "Colonia Prima Flavia Augusta Caesarea"
+Capitals (one of which with a small cross) and lintels in a large commercial area inside the archaeological park; the Latin inscription indicates the name of the donor (CleopATRA) of a portico and part of the full Roman name of the town "Colonia Prima Flavia Augusta Caesarea"